It-is-Dan/RapidBalance/README.md

 <h3>Running The Balancer</h3>

-<p>The easiest way to get up an running is by using VS Code, you will be able to run the "HTTP-Server" file and the software will run as intended.
+<p>The easiest way to get up an running is by using VS Code, you will be able to run the "HTTP-server" file and the software will run as intended.
 Should you wish to run the software in a command terminal, you will need to build the program with <code>go build</code> and run it with
 <code>go run file_name.go</code>.</p>
 <br>